hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ### MongoDB

->This connector is under incubation.
+>This connector is currently under incubation.
+For more
+>information and examples, please visit the [GitHub repository](https://github.com/hazelcast/hazelcast-jet-contrib/tree/master/mongodb).

 ### InfluxDB

+>This connector is currently under incubation.
+For more
+>information and examples, please visit the [GitHub repository](https://github.com/hazelcast/hazelcast-jet-contrib/tree/master/influxdb).

+### Elasticsearch

->This connector is under incubation.
+>This connector is currently under incubation.
+For more
+>information and examples, please visit the [GitHub repository](https://github.com/hazelcast/hazelcast-jet-contrib/tree/master/elasticsearch).

 ### Debezium

->This connector is under incubation.
+>This connector is currently under incubation.
+For more
+>information and examples, please visit the [GitHub repository](https://github.com/hazelcast/hazelcast-jet-contrib/tree/master/debezium).

 ### Redis

->This connector is under incubation.
+>This connector is currently under incubation.
+For more
+>information and examples, please visit the [GitHub repository](https://github.com/hazelcast/hazelcast-jet-contrib/tree/master/redis).

 ## Miscellaneous